NeTEx-CEN/NeTEx/README.md

   * Add new ___StartConstraint___ attribute to ___UsageValidityPeriod___  to  specify if start day  is _variable_ or _fixed_.
   * Add new values _variable_ /  _fixed_ to  ___UsageStartConstraintTypeEnumeration___.
   * Add new  ___FixedStartDayTypes___  /  ___DayType___ attribute so that any required day of week, day of month, month of year can be indicated.
-  * Add two XML groups to organise absolute and variable attributes.
+  * Add two XML groups to organise absolute and variable start time attributes.
   * Also add new _enrolment_ and  _reservation_ enum values to ___UsageTriggerEnumeration___.
   * Also add new _eligibilityExpiry_  enum value to ___UsageEndEnumeration___.
   * Also EURA-94  Add new enumeration values _networks_, _operators_ and _countries_ to  type of step on  ___StepLimit___.